corawym/user-authentication/README.md

 ## Technologies used

-- React
-- Redux
+- React and Redux for client-side code
-- ASP.NET core 2.1
+- ASP.NET Core 2.0 and C# for cross-platform server-side code

 ## Available Scripts